chengr4/all-about-Rust/generics/README.md

 Lifetimes are another kind of generic

 The main aim of lifetimes is to prevent `dangling references (迷途參考)`, which cause a program to reference data other than the data it’s intended to reference.

+### Why We Need?

+When we’re defining this function, we don’t know the concrete values that will be passed into this function.
+We also don’t know the concrete lifetimes of the references that will be passed in.